SpineEventEngine/SpineEventEngine.github.io/AUTHORING.md

 - `_sass/modules/_doc-next-prev-nav.scss` - navigation styles;
 - `_layouts/docs.html` - the documentation layout where the `doc-next-prev-nav` is included.

-# Using Java / Kotlin switcher for source code samples
+# Using a language switcher for source code samples

 The switch state will be saved globally so that the user can navigate between pages.